elixirland/xlp-book-club-API/README.md

 > [!TIP]
 > Include a README.md file in the root directory of your application to provide documentation.

-## Optional
+## Taking it further
-To keep the project simple, you do not have to implement the following:
+To keep the project simple, the requirements are kept relatively simple.
+However, if you are looking for an extra challenge, consider implementing one or several of the following features:

   - Client authentication and/or authorization
   - Rate limiting